lexogrine/hud-manager/README.md

 `ar.js` module file must expose `startARModule(scene, camera, renderer, GSI)` and `cleanUpARModule(scene, GSI)` functions, where all arguments beside GSI are THREEJS objects. `startARModule` primary goal is to create listeners for data and handle updating scene and objects on it. `cleanUpARModule` should remove all objects added to scene.

-In the future we will allow for external AR modules, which will work independently from HUDs.

 ## ACO